Counselling & Psychotherapy Barnet N20

 Individual and Couples counselling & Psychotherapy

-Individual sessions costs £65 per session and last 50 minutes.
-Couples Therapy sessional rate is £115.
+Individual sessions cost £65 per session and last 50 minutes.
+Couples Therapy sessional rate is £130 for 90 minutes.
 I also offer concessional fees based on circumstances.
 Fees are payable by card transfers before each session and are non-refundable.
 Fees are reviewed each year and I will inform you well in advance of changes.
 I charge for missed or cancelled sessions outside of the agreed 48 hours’ notice period unless an alternative time during that calendar week is agreed.

 Psychoanalytic based Group Therapy